david-macmahon/CoherentDedispersion.jl/README.md

 run_pipeline(pipeline, rawfiles; outdir=".", progress=false)
 ```

-# Output filename

-Currently the output filename is generated from `outdir` (defaults to `"."`) and
-the `basename` of the first filename in the Vector of filenames passed to
-`start_pipeline` or `run_pipeline`.
-The `.raw` extension of the input file is
-removed (if present) and `.rawcodd.0000.fil` is concatenated.
-The GUPPI RAW
-sequence number (if any) is retained so that individual GUPPI RAW files from the
-same scan may be processed without overwriting the same output file.

-# Putting it all together
+## Putting it all together

 Here is a short script that shows how to use `CoherentDedispersion` to
-dedisperse a list of GUPPI RAW files (obtained from an unshown user-supplied
+dedisperse a list of GUPPI RAW files obtained from a not shown user-supplied
-function) using a dispersion measure of `123.456`, upchannelizing by a factor of
+function) using a dispersion measure of `123.456`, up-channelizing by a factor
-`16`, and integrating `128` time samples (i.e. upchannelized spectra) after
+of `16`, and integrating `128` time samples (i.e. up-channelized spectra) after
 detecting, and outputting a Filterbank file in the current directory.
+This is
+essentially a simplified version of the `rawcodd.jl` command line interface.

 ```julia
 using CoherentDedispersion